gadget/paperboy/index.md

 ## Welcome to Paperboy
 Paperboy is a few software components to securely and robustly implement WebSockets in your application.
 WebSocket is a powerful technology but has some weaknesses and still poorly understood.
-The goal is to hide the complexity of authorization from the developer and leave no room for mistake.

 | issues with WebSockets                                  | our way                                                     |
 |---------------------------------------------------------|-------------------------------------------------------------|